-The Board has adopted the Quoted Companies Alliance (‘QCA’) Corporate Governance Code in line with the London Stock Exchange’s recent changes to the AIM rules requiring all AIM listed Companies to comply with a recognised corporate governance code.
+The Board of Directors (“the Board”) of Checkit plc (“Checkit”) has adopted the Quoted Companies Alliance (“QCA”) Corporate Governance Code in line with the London Stock Exchange’s changes to the AIM rules requiring all AIM listed companies to comply with a recognised corporate governance code.

-Set out below is how we currently comply with the key principles set out in the QCA code.
-Further updates will be published at least annually in line with our full year reporting calendar.
+Set out below is how Checkit and members of its group currently comply with the key principles set out in the QCA code.
+Further updates will be published at least annually in line with our full-year reporting calendar.

 1. Principle: Establish a strategy and business model which promotes long-term value for shareholders

 Checkit is transitioning to a dynamic subscription-based e global business model focussed on annual recurring revenue driven by the provision of real-time operations management capability to our customers.
 In the past year, Checkit has won significant new business in the US market and has appointed US based Non-Executive Director (Alex Curran) to assist with the acceleration of the Company’s presence in the US.

 Strategy is the responsibility of the Board, the Chief Executive Officer, Chief Financial and Operations Officer, and the Global Leadership Council.
 The business model is designed to achieve Checkit’s growth and profitability ambitions by ensuring ability to scale and maximising operating efficiency.